midnight-baker/midnight-baker/README.md

 # About Me
 👋 Hi, I’m Ambar Castillo — a software developer and cybersecurity specialist passionate about creating useful, secure, and human-centered technology.
 💻 I’m building products that blend creativity with practicality:
-    🍓 A sustainable jam brand that rewards customers for returning jars.
+&emsp;🍓 A sustainable jam brand that rewards customers for returning jars.
-    🛒 A digital marketplace with custom route planning, interactive quests, and audio/video narration for travelers seeking genuine cultural experiences.
+&emsp;🛒 A digital marketplace with custom route planning, interactive quests, and audio/video narration for travelers seeking genuine cultural experiences.

 🔐 I put my educationto (MS in Cybersecurity and certifications in Security+, Pentest+, and CySA+) to work by designing systems that are secure by design.
 🧠 I enjoy developing with TypeScript, Python, Java, and Dart.
 🌎 I'm currently based in Panama City, Panama and open to collaborating internationall in tech, security, or startup partnerships that make a real-world impact.